JamesBirchall-dev/MSP2-MBTI-Personality-Test/README.md

 ![1codescreenshot](/assets/images/readme-js-quiz-1.png)

-2. Progress initialisation.
+#### Progress Initialization

 Primarily use for progress bar to default to the correct percentage on each section.
 If the user is on:
 (40 Questions in Total)

 - section 1, it sets to 0
 - section 2, it sets to 10